Bits-Coin/bits-coin/README.md

 Difficulty Retarget: Every 1 Block, 5 Separate Difficulties, independent difficulty for each Mining Algo

 SegWit Support: Yes.
-First major altcoin to successfully activate Segwit.
-(April 2017)

 Hardforks: 4.
 DigiShield, MultiAlgo, MultiShield, DigiSpeed

 Softforks: 3.
 SegWit, CSV, NVersionBits

-You can mine BitsCoin on one of five separate mining algorithms.
+You can mine Bits-Coin on one of five separate mining algorithms.
 Each algo averages out to mine 20% of new blocks.
 This allows for much greater decentralization than other blockchains.
-An attacker with 99% of of any individual algorithm would still be unable to hardfork the blockchain, making BitsCoin much more secure against PoW attacks than other blockchains.
+An attacker with 99% of of any individual algorithm would still be unable to hardfork the blockchain, making Bits-Coin much more secure against PoW attacks than other blockchains.

-DigiShield Hardfork: Block 67,200, Feb.
-28th, 2014

-MultiAlgo Hardfork: Block 145k, Sep.
-1st 2014

-MultiShield Hardfork: Block 400k, Dec.
-10th 2014

-DigiSpeed Hardfork: Block 1,430,000 Dec.
-4th 2015

-BitsCoin vs Bitcoin
+Bits-Coin vs Bitcoin
 -------------------

-Security: 5 BitsCoin mining algorithms vs. 1 Bitcoin mining algorithm.
+Security: 5 Bits-Coin mining algorithms vs. 1 Bitcoin mining algorithm.
-BitsCoin mining is much more decentralized.
+Bits-Coin mining is much more decentralized.
-BitsCoin mining algorithms can be changed out in the future to prevent centralization.
+Bits-Coin mining algorithms can be changed out in the future to prevent centralization.

-Speed: BitsCoin transactions occur much faster than Bitcoin transactions.
+Speed: Bits-Coin transactions occur much faster than Bitcoin transactions.
 1-2 second transaction notifications.
-15 second BitsCoin blocks vs. 10 minute Bitcoin blocks.
+15 second Bits-Coin blocks vs. 10 minute Bitcoin blocks.
-BitsCoin has 6x block confirmations 1.5 minutes vs. 1 hour with Bitcoin.
+Bits-Coin has 6x block confirmations 1.5 minutes vs. 1 hour with Bitcoin.

-Transaction Volume: BitsCoin can handle many more transactions per second.
+Transaction Volume: Bits-Coin can handle many more transactions per second.
 Bitcoin can only handle 3-4 transactions per second.
-BitsCoin currently can handle 560+ transactions per second.
+Bits-Coin currently can handle 560+ transactions per second.
 The 2015 DigiSpeed hardfork introduced changes that double the capacity of the network every two years.

-Total Supply: More BitsCoins, lower price, more micro transactions, better price stability.
+Total Supply: More Bits-Coin, lower price, more micro transactions, better price stability.
-21 billion BitsCoins will be created over 21 years.
+21 billion Bits-Coin will be created over 21 years.
 Only 21 million Bitcoin will be created over 140 years.
 1:1000 ratio.
-1 BitsCoin for every 1000 Bitcoin.
+1 Bits-Coin for every 1000 Bitcoin.

 Flexibility: Ability to quickly add new features.
-BitsCoin can add new features & upgrades much quicker than Bitcoin.
+Bits-Coin can add new features & upgrades much quicker than Bitcoin.
-Future BitsCoin upgrades will push transaction limit to several hundred thousand per second.
+Future Bits-Coin upgrades will push transaction limit to several hundred thousand per second.

-Marketability & Usability: BitsCoin is an easy brand to market to consumers.
+Marketability & Usability: Bits-Coin is an easy brand to market to consumers.
-BitsCoins are much cheaper to acquire.
+Bits-Coins are much cheaper to acquire.

 License
 -------

-BitsCoin Core is released under the terms of the MIT license.
+Bits-Coin Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process